eduvo/LibComponentLogging-TestFlight/README.md

 ## Overview

 LibComponentLogging-TestFlight is a simple LibComponentLogging logger implementation which redirects logging to TFLog.
+Make sure to include `TestFlight.h` header in your PCH file.

 ## Related Repositories